Skip to main content

 Tab "Content"

-The tab "Content" is selected by default and contains a graph of views and edits of this page over the last 30 days and a summary of its activity.
+The "Content" tab is selected by default and contains a graph of this page's views and edits over the last 30 days, as well as a summary of its activity.

 Elements of the Content Table